 AJF greatly values the presence of a healthy dose of entrepreneurship and care for self-reliance and sustainability with its partners.
 AJF is also convinced of the urgency of a bottom-up approach: applications must be supported by the beneficiaries and must be feasible in a sustainable manner.

 Every area has its own specific issues (climate, cultural, economic).
 In order to achieve synergy and sustainability, an in-depth understanding of the work field is vital.
 It takes time and energy to build up know-how and cooperative relationships.
 But once you really know the context, you can achieve better results by strengthening what is already there.
-Within the work field of Food Security, AJF has made a choice to confine its efforts to initiatives in Burkina Faso, Benin, Mali and Indonesia.
+Within the work field of Agricultural Development, AJF has made a choice to confine its efforts to initiatives in West Africa and Indonesia.
 In these countries, AJF works in regions where know-how can be shared between several partners.

 The Anton Jurgens Fonds defines ‘social impact’ as follows:

 Sustainable, positive social development that in the (semi-)long term contributes measurably to capacity, food security, personal development and autonomy.

 Together with its partners, AJF is continually seeking to strike a healthy balance between (impact) objectives, output and reality.
 We view the business of monitoring results, achieving impact and making clear reports on these endeavours as a shared challenge and responsibility.